nafal218/python_my_learning_journey/README.md

 # Age calculator:
 A simple Python program that calculates how many days you have lived based on your age.

 # Guessing game:
+A simple Python number‑guessing game where the user tries to guess a random number between 1 and 10.
+The program gives hints if the guess is too high or too low and shows how many attempts the player took to guess correctly.

 # Timer: